filby89/spgc-eprevention-icassp2024/readme.md

 Participating teams are allowed to compete in any or both tracks; however, all participants should not be included in more than one team. Αfter the completion of the challenge, the top-scoring teams for each track will be declared the winners of their respective track.
 Furthermore, the top-5 performing teams will be required to provide a synopsis of their proposed methodology and results in a two-page paper and present it in person to the Special Session dedicated to this challenge at the ICASSP-2024 conference.

 Permission is granted to use the data, given that you agree: 1.
 To include a reference to the e-Prevention Dataset in any work that makes use of the dataset.
-For research papers, cite our preferred publication as it will be listed on our website and our challenge overview paper (to be released later); for other media, cite our preferred publication as it will be listed on our website.
+For research papers, cite our preferred publication as it will be listed on our website and our challenge overview paper (to be released later).
 2. That you do not distribute this dataset or modified versions.
 3. That you may not use the dataset or any derivative work for commercial purposes, such as, for example, licensing or selling the data or using the data with the purpose of procuring a commercial gain.
 4. That all rights not expressly granted to you are reserved by the e-Prevention SP Grand Challenge 2024 organizers.

 ### Organizing Team